Gwen's Take: Understanding Washington More/Hating Politics Less

 This is what I wrote about him at the time:

 I mention Tim often when I speak before college audiences and community groups now.
 His name still resonates, five years later.
 They remember that he favored low-tech white boards over high-tech touch screens.
 They recall that, although he got his start in politics working for Democrats, that he was respected by partisans of all stripes.
 People like me better because I knew him.

 I remember that at his funeral mass at Washington’s Holy Trinity Catholic Church, which occurred in the heat of the 2008 Presidential campaign, Barack Obama and John McCain arrived and sat side by side.

 I miss Tim personally, but I also miss the qualities he came to represent.
 He might have barked a question at a guest, but it was always in the service of pressing for the answer.
 He may have been slightly wacky about his beloved Buffalo Bills, but he was also bonkers about his son, Luke.

-In an age of Twitter and talk show attacks and counterattacks, humanity tends to get lost.
-We forget that most of the lawmakers we elect have more in common than not, or else they would not have sought these jobs.
-We lose sight of the fact that most journalists are honest and hard-working, not just mining the Internet for click bait.
+In an age of twitter and talk show attack and counterattack, humanity tends to get lost.
+We forget that most of the lawmakers we elect have more in common than not, or they would not have sought these jobs.
+We lose sight of the fact that most journalists are honest and hard-working, not just mining the internet for click bait.

-Read more about Tim, and see a great snapshot of him with his oil painting doppelganger, in this remembrance posted by his longtime producer Betsy Fischer Martin.
+Read more about Tim, and see a great snapshot of him with his oil painting doppleganger, in this remembrance posted by his longtime producer Betsy Fischer Martin.